 INSTRUCTIONAL MATERIALS

-The CRA Curriculum and Instruction Committee, a subcommittee of the CRA steering committee, selects the instructional materials for CRA such as textbooks and assessments.
-Each of the members of this subcommittee has had prior successful experiences teaching and selecting instructional materials.
-These textbooks and assessments serve as the foundation of instructional materials.
-Further instructional materials may be acquired based on the recommendations of teachers and approval of the Executive Directors.

 One of the expectations for CRA teachers is their participation in and contribution to, project development, as projects are a core vehicle for instruction, taking the place of traditional instructional materials in large part.
 Project development is a critical component of CRA’s instructional program and teachers are fully supported through professional development, teacher mentoring and coaching and designated time for teachers to collaborate in grade level teams, that is part of CRA’s teachers’ daily schedule.
 Teachers collaborate in grade level teams with performing and visual arts and physical education to create, refine and execute integrated interdisciplinary projects for each grade.
 Grade level teams collaborate with other teachers and community partners to integrate fieldwork, physical education, performing arts and visuals arts.
 Teachers will develop the projects based on the California Content/Common Core Standards using the Understanding by Design approach along with the 21st Century Learning Bicycle.
 These frameworks guide teachers to select learning goals for students and create authentic project-based learning experiences, which will accomplish the desired learning goals.